ouya/docs/unity.md

    OuyaSDK.IGetReceiptsListener
 ```

 Enter your purchasables into the OuyaGameObject.
 The developer creates purchasables in the developer portal.
 And then the OuyaGameObject has a ProductKey list where you enter the product app ids from the developer portal.

-Register your GetProductsListener, PurchaseListener, and GetReceiptsLister in the Awake and clear in the OnDestroy events.
+Register your FetchGamerUUIDListener, GetProductsListener, PurchaseListener, and GetReceiptsLister in the Awake and clear in the OnDestroy events.
 ```csharp
     void Awake()
     {